 Before and after Cosmelan Treatment

 Do chemical peels work?

-Chemical peels are extremely effective at rejuvenating the skin.
-The skin is comprised of three layers: the epidermis, dermal layer, and fat layer.
-Chemical peels primarily work on the epidermal layer with deeper chemical peels penetrating the dermis.
-The chemical solution applied to the skin causes the skin cells to peel off, revealing new skin which is unblemished and replaces the older, damaged and dead skin cells.
-Chemical peels are highly effective, and can be used throughout the skin on any area of the body.
-Dr. Michele Green will customize your chemical peel protocol for both your skin care concerns and specific area of the body which needs treatment.
-Again, skin tone is an important element in addressing this process and having the best cosmetic results.
+Yes!
+Chemical peels are extremely effective at rejuvenating the skin by exfoliating the outermost epidermal layer with deeper peels penetrating the dermis.
+The chemical solution applied to the skin causes the skin cells to peel off, revealing new skin which is unblemished and replacing the older, damaged, and dead skin cells.
+Chemical peels work extremely well and can target a wide range of skincare concerns throughout the body from sun damage to pre-cancers to melasma to acne scars to fine lines, and more.
+A medical professional will determine the best chemical peel for you based on your skincare concerns and the specific area of the body you would like treated.

 Do chemical peels help with acne?